jorgegv/rage1/doc/README.md

 ## Quick Start

-* **NEW!** [TUTORIAL](tutorial/INDEX.md): a detailed walkthrough of a full game creation, using as an example the first phase of Famargon, my little Spectrum family game
+* **NEW!** [TUTORIAL](tutorial/README.md): a detailed walkthrough of the creation of a full game, using the first phase of Famargon as an example.
+  Famargon is my little Spectrum family game

 * [REQUIREMENTS.md](REQUIREMENTS.md): requirements needed to compile and run